Västerbottens Museum: The open-air museum with Sami camps

 Midsummer celebrations at the open-air museum.

 Gammlia is an open-air museum that is an integrated part of the Västerbottens museum.
 The open-air museum has a collection of historical buildings and organizes activities to showcase what Västerbotten looked like in historical times.
 The buildings that can be viewed at Gammlia have been brought together from different parts of the county; including Helena Elisabeth Church, a manor house, a windmill, an 18th-century farmhouse, a school, a blacksmith shop and a number of Sami camps.
 During summertime Swedish native breeds of horses, cows, sheep, pigs and chickens are on display in the open-air museum.
 Among the daily activities are butter churning, baking bread tunnbröd, crafts and handicrafts.
 The farms are open for viewing from mid-June to late August, and during the annual Christmas market.
 The outdoor area is always open to visitors.

 The name Gammlia is based on Gamli, which was the winning entry in a naming contest that the historical society organized in conjunction with Gammlia's completion.
-Gamli is a paraphrase of the words "den gamla liden" ("the old hillside").
+Gammlia is a dialectal pronunciation meaning "the old hillside" (compare with the standard swedsih equivalent "Den gamla liden").